+1 (film): Plot

 While on the phone with his girlfriend Jill, who has moved away to attend college, David prompts her to explicitly wish that he were there to see her compete in a fencing tournament, only to surprise her with an unplanned visit.
 After the competition, David approaches Jill's similarly attired opponent from behind and flirts with her, thinking she is his girlfriend.
 Intrigued, she kisses David, and Jill storms off angrily after walking in on them.
 Later, David meets with his friend Teddy, a sex-obsessed student who tells him that Jill will attend a house party later.
 Hoping that she will speak with him in person, David attends the party, too.

 A meteor lands near the site of the party, and electrical arcs cause a momentary blackout.
 The wild revelers do not notice brief, anomalous phenomena that occur during the blackout, such as a mirror image out of sync, but a drug dealer's girlfriend outside the party becomes spooked.
 As the raucous party proceeds, David searches the house for Jill, and Teddy attempts to charm Melanie.
 To Teddy's surprise, Melanie invites him to join her upstairs in ten minutes.
 Meanwhile, David spies on Jill as she flirts with a friend, and Allison, an outsider, unsuccessfully attempts to fit in.
-David attempts to apologize to Jill, but she becomes more angry with his fumbled apology and says that he makes her feel replaceable.
+David attempts to apologize to Jill, but she becomes angrier with his fumbled apology and says that he makes her feel replaceable.
 The party moves outside, and the house empties except for David, Teddy, Allison, and Melanie.

 When Teddy joins Melanie upstairs, he finds her naked on a bed.
 They proceed to have sex, and she steps into the shower afterward.
 During a second blackout, a duplicate of Melanie appears on the bed, surprised to find Teddy in the room.
 When the original Melanie exits the shower, the two Melanies come face-to-face, and Teddy flees the room in a panic.
-David confirms that the house has filled with duplicates of the party-goers, who repeat the actions their originals took ten minutes ago.
+David confirms that the house has filled with duplicates of the partygoers, who repeat the actions their originals took ten minutes ago.
 Outside, the drug dealer and his duplicate get into a violent confrontation, and David watches as one of them murders the other.
 Worried that the duplicates may be hostile, the originals attempt to hide.
 Eventually, the duplicates disappear.